 Finding the best socks to wear with your Peloton bike shoes is a little like Goldilocks.
 You don’t want socks that are too thin or too thick or that run big or small.
 You want socks that are just right.

-In all my years of riding my bike, I’ve found that Bombas sock are the “just right” socks for spinning.
+In all my years of riding my bike, I’ve found that Bombas socks are the “just right” socks for spinning.
 They’re comfortable, padded where they need to be and wick away moisture–if you have sweaty feet like I do.

 There are a number of different styles of Bombas sock to choose from.
-If you decide to take my advice and invest in Bombas sock, let me offer this one piece of advice.
+If you decide to take my advice and invest in Bombas socks, let me offer this one piece of advice.
 Go for the quarter height or performance cycling socks.